GatoLoko/Imgs2PDF/README.md

 ImageMagic's generated PDFs are smaller because it converts non JPEG files to JPEG.

-Even with difital formats, all conversion imply some kind of data loss, so even in the best case, ImageMagic is losing some quality for each non JPEG file.
+Even with digital formats, any conversion involves some kind of quality loss, so even in the best case, ImageMagic is losing some quality for each non JPEG file.

-What's more, some formats like PNGs are usually larger than JPEG because they use a lossless compresion, while JPEG uses a lossy compresion.
-In this cases, ImageMagic may be lossing a lot of image quality for a single PNG file.
+What's more, some formats like PNGs are usually larger than JPEG because they use a lossless compression, while JPEG uses a lossy compression.
+In this cases, ImageMagic may be losing a lot of image quality for a single PNG file.
 Imagine a diagram or technical drawing with lines as thin as a single pixel.
-While PNG stores a flawless copy of that diagram, JPEG isn't mean for thoose cases, and even at it's best quality would store an incomplete, and may be invalid, copy of the image.
+While PNG stores a flawless copy of that diagram, JPEG isn't mean for those cases, and even at it's best quality would store an incomplete, and may be invalid, copy of the image.

 Imgs2PDF uses PDF Image Xobjects (supported at least since PDF 1.2) to store non JPEG files.
 In this PNG case, it stores a copy of the actual PNG file, without altering it in any form, thus producing a bigger size, but at the same time higher quality output.

 ## Summarizing